Order Belle of Georgia Peach Tree Online

 Plant this White Peach tree in your home orchard as a single specimen tree or planted in groups that are spaced at least 8-10 feet apart.
 The more trees you have means more peaches for you!
 Belle of Georgia Peaches can be eaten fresh off the tree, canned for later use, or baked into pies or cobbler!

 Grow this variety of peach trees across the United States in USDA zones 5-8.
 The Belle of Georgia peach tree chill hour requirement is 800-850 hours.
-Peaches prefer moist, well-draining soil that is slightly acidic and rich with nutrients.
+Peaches prefer moist, well-draining soil that is slightly acidic and rich in nutrients.
 The Belle Peach Tree requires full sun for at least 6-8 hours to produce fruit.

 The Belle of Georgia peach tree size is up to 15-25 feet tall and 8-20 feet wide.
 However, you can keep it pruned to a smaller size to make it easier for you when you are picking the brilliant red fruit!
 The Belle of Georgia Dwarf Peach Tree is recommended to be grown at 10 feet and under for best results.
 It has a fast growth rate – up to 1-2 feet per year.